dom96/SimpleIRC/readme.markdown

 Then you can pass `[(Privmsg onMessage)]` to IrcConfig.

-Take a look at Network/SimpleIRC/Types.hs to see other events.
+Take a look at the ``IrcEvent`` type in Network/SimpleIRC/Core.hs to see other events.

 There is one(as of now) event which doesn't take a EventFunc function.
-You should be able to figure out what type of function it does take by looking at Network/SimpleIRC/Types.hs
+You should be able to figure out what type of function it does take by looking at Network/SimpleIRC/Core.hs

 After you create a IrcConfig you can then call `connect`.
 Connect takes two arguments; the IrcConfig and a boolean.
 The boolean specifies whether to run the listenLoop in a new thread.